The Mafat Conspiracy: Gameplay

-The action in this game takes place on 5 different types of screens: a timed horizontally scrolling screen, a timed stationary screen, a timed 3-D Ferrari action screen, a 3-D maze screen, and a sniper screen.
-The horizontally scrolling stages pit Golgo 13 against enemies armed with pistols, machine guns, scythes, boomerangs, grenades, and knives.
-Golgo 13 will also face scorpions and dogs.
-Golgo 13 is armed with a gun and can pick up ammo along the way.
+The action in this game takes place on five different types of screens: a timed horizontally scrolling screen, a timed stationary screen, a timed 3-D Honda NSX action screen, a 3-D maze screen, and a sniper screen.
+The horizontally scrolling stages pit Golgo against enemies armed with pistols, machine guns, scythes, boomerangs, grenades, and knives.
+Golgo will also face scorpions and dogs.
+Golgo is armed with a gun and can pick up ammo along the way.
 He can also kick enemies.

-The stationary screens let the player punch and kick the enemies, which include Arm of Mafat, who is inside the Mafat hideout, Bodyguard, who protects Ahmad Khan, and Canine, who awaits Golgo 13 at the Mafat base.
-In addition to fighting enemies in the scrolling and stationary levels, Golgo 13 will also do a lot of running and jumping.
+The stationary screens let the player punch and kick the enemies, which include Arm of Mafat, who is inside the Mafat hideout, Bodyguard, who protects Ahmad Khan, and Canine, who awaits Golgo at the Mafat base.
+In addition to fighting enemies in the scrolling and stationary levels, Golgo will also do a lot of running and jumping.

-In the Ferrari, Golgo 13 can change gears and throw hand grenades at cars with agents working for the FSB.
+In the car, Golgo can change gears and throw hand grenades at KGB vehicles.

-In the mazes, Golgo 13 can fire upon pistol-shooting, grenade-throwing and machine gun-toting enemies while exploring the various hallways and rooms.
-Golgo 13 can find an infrared scope that allows night vision.
+In the mazes, Golgo can fire upon pistol-shooting, grenade-throwing and machine gun-toting enemies while exploring the various hallways and rooms.
+Golgo can also find an infrared scope that allows night vision.

-The sniper screen, which makes use of Golgo 13's experience as a hitman, features a close-up of him aiming a sniper rifle and in the background a close-up of the target site.
+The sniper screen, which makes use of Golgo's experience as a hitman, features a close-up of him aiming a sniper rifle and in the background a close-up of the target site.
 When he is aiming the sniper rifle and preparing to fire, the wind speed and direction should be taken into consideration.

-Throughout this game, an agent of the CIA who goes by the name of James will provide Golgo 13 with information on the enemies and the location of Dr. Barrows.
-He will also provide needed weapons. female CIA Agent Sylvia also gives assistance.
+Throughout this game, CIA operatives James and Sylvia will provide Golgo with information on enemies and the location of Dr. Barrows, along with providing the necessary weapons.